birbothedev/evil_dave_bingo/project-board/TO-DO.md

 ## Admin Page
 - overall goal: display all team inventories
   - display all team boards? might not be needed if we see them all on the home page
+- make buttons auto close when the other is clicked

 # Backend